 When all of us planned and applied to go to college, we didn’t take the decision lightly.
-Almost every mentor, advisor, and parent drove it into our brains that college would be a life-changing experience that came complete with a bundle of stressors.
+Almost every mentor, adviser and parent drove it into our brains that college would be a life-changing experience, complete with a bundle of stressors.
 We may be used to tight deadlines and stretching ourselves too thin among commitments, but throwing us in a brand new environment, out of the usual routine, can be a recipe for disaster.

 Just because we come into college expecting stress doesn’t mean that we have to let it barrel us over.
 Whether it be stress from social, academic, or personal experiences and expectations, MTSU offers plenty of resources to make sure that it doesn’t get the best of you.
 With a little bit of preparation and drive, you can make it through the semester without being consumed by stress, allowing you to always put your best foot forward!